"Bad" Versus "Badly"

 Fortunately, there's a quick and dirty tip to help you figure out whether you're dealing with an action verb or a linking verb if Donald Trump ever calls you out on national TV.

 In Cyndi's sentence, you can replace “feel” with “am.”
 “I feel bad” becomes “I am bad.”
 Since you can make the verb swap, you know that “feel” is a linking verb in that sentence and is describing her state.
-“Bad” is an adjective, and you use adjectives to describe linking verbs.
+“Bad” is an adjective, and linking verbs link adjectives back to the subject they are describing.

 But in Donald's sentence, you can't replace “feel” with “am.”
 “I feel badly” becomes “I am badly,” which doesn't make any sense.
 Since you can't make the swap, you know that “feel” is an action verb in that sentence; it's describing an action.
 It means there's a problem with the action of feeling, but that isn't what Cyndi meant.